-In part 12 and part 13, I discussed the document by Sergio Domínguez and Marc Gauvin called “Formal Stability Analysis of Common Lending Practices and Consequences of Chronic Currency Devaluation”.
+In part 12 and part 13, I discussed the document by Sergio Domínguez and Marc Gauvin called Analysis which I wrote about.
+“Formal Stability Analysis of Common Lending Practices and Consequences of Chronic Currency Devaluation”.
 This Analysis states that interest-bearing loans, and therefore a financial system using interest, is inherently unstable.

 Where the loans themselves are concerned, I admit that they are inherently unstable in the sense that they are not mathematically guaranteed to be always stable, in 100% of cases.
 However, my evaluation of that fact is different from that by Marc Gauvin.

 Where financial systems based on interest-bearing loans are concerned, I do not believe there is an inherent instability, not even in theory.
 That is what this article is about.

 In articles 12 and 13 I focussed on mathematics and the validity of the model of the loan.
 Now in part 15, I will look at the wider model that the authors present, not of one loan, but of the economy as a whole and the role of banks in that.

 I’m looking at pages 13 and 14 of the Analysis now, chapter 3, called “Broader implications and overall currency stability”.

 The authors state “that the prevalent financial system’s design is inherently unstable as a whole because it has a bounded (finite) input in the form of pledged wealth but has an unbounded debt output.”

 I don’t agree with that conclusion and I think that is due to flaws in their model of the economy on page 14.